 What are the concerts at school?

-There are 2 winter concerts and a spring concert.
-There will be a note in the beginning of the year with the dates of the concerts and what grades are involved.
-Seats for these concerts fill up fast…consider purchasing front row seats at the auction!
-The school Band has a winter and spring concert each year.
+There is a winter and spring concert that is put on through our music program.
+Information is sent home at the beginning of the year with the dates of the concerts and what grades are involved.
+The school Band also has a winter and spring concert each year.

 What procedures for dismissal of walkers, bus riders, and car riders?

 At the beginning of each year, every family will receive an updated letter regarding the specifics.
 Please familiarize yourself and go over the information with your children.
 All children are dismissed over the PA system and will be allowed to leave when their group is called.
 The children are called in the following order: Bus riders, bike riders, car riders and walkers.